PedroAugusto31/PedroAugusto31/README.md

   <li><a href="https://www.python.org/" target="_blank">Python/Django</a></li>
 </ul>

-Studying to reach my dream of working at Square Enix🤩
+Studying to reach my dream of working at Square Enix!🤩

 If you want to, talk to me on e-mail: pedroaugustoa47@gmail.com